duggiemitchell/angular2-heros-app/README.md

 # Angular 2 Tour Of Heroes

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.

 Follow along with the official Angular 2 tutorial to build your own [Tour of Heroes](https://angular.io/docs/ts/latest/tutorial/).